Rukmini-Meda/DSA-Diary/README.md

 ## DSA Diary

-Diary of important and new stuff learnt everyday practicing DSA and CP
+Diary of important tools and techniques learnt everyday practicing DSA and CP